Snorkels for both Scuba Diving and Snorkelling Day Trips in Kota Kinabalu

 Some agencies in the past including PADI use allow or recommend the use of the snorkel when doing surface rescue breathing on non-breathing diver emergencies.
 But most including PADI have now stopped showing or teaching this method.

 Which snorkels are for me? | Sabah diving

 When choosing a snorkel you need to think about two things over colour or style.
-Number 1 is it need to be fairly large bore so that it does not create to much breathing resistance, which in turns creates CO2 Carbon Dioxide.
+Number 1 is it needs to be a fairly large bore so that it does not create too much breathing resistance, which in turns creates CO2 Carbon Dioxide.
 And number 2 is comfort when fitted both to your head but also your mouth.
-Long periods of snorkelling with a badly fitted snorkels can cause jaw ache or facial cramps.
+Long periods of snorkelling with a badly fitted snorkel can cause jaw ache or facial cramps.